Built With

-The app is built based on react-nativearrow-up-right and Expoarrow-up-right framework.
-The app is using functional components and react hooksarrow-up-right (useState, useEffect, useContext, useReducer, useRef , ...etc) & Context-APIarrow-up-right for state management, and typescriptarrow-up-right for static type-checking along with the latest ECMAScript features.
-We used react-navigationarrow-up-right for handling stack navigation, tabs, and top bars.
-We have also used native-base arrow-up-rightfor some of our UI components, and we have built our own components such as chart that looks just wonderful for presenting the crypto price changes.
+The app is built based on [react-native](https://facebook.github.io/react-native/) and [Expo](https://expo.io/) framework.
+The app is using functional components and [react hooks](https://reactjs.org/docs/hooks-reference.html) (useState, useEffect, useContext, useReducer, useRef , ...etc) & [Context-API](https://reactjs.org/docs/context.html#api) for state management, and [typescript](https://www.typescriptlang.org/) for static type-checking along with the latest ECMAScript features.
+We used [react-navigation](https://reactnavigation.org/docs/en/getting-started.html) for handling stack navigation, tabs, and top bars.
+We have also used [native-base ](https://nativebase.io/)for some of our UI components, and we have built our own components such as chart that looks just wonderful for presenting the crypto price changes.
 We tried to use a minimal number of dependencies to give you a chance, as a developer, to have more control over the code, enhance and make everything better and faster yourself without relying on and getting stuck with too many dependencies that are out of your control.

 {